zafar-saleem/bb-boilerplate/README.md

 ## Introduction
-bb boilerplate is backbone boilerplate.
-It consists of Backbone, Underscore and Requirejs.
+Maia is a kickstarter for projects the utilizes Backbone library.
+It consists of Backbone, Underscore, jQuery and Requirejs.

 ## Requirements